kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 DoThresholdOptimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+This function labels the plots based on whether they were a true/false positive/negative.
-This function uses confidence levels to evaluate the model's precision, recall, and accuracy within a threshold.
+It uses these values to analyze the precision, accuracy, recall, and F1 score.
+These evalutation metrics are them plotted as an array.

 .. code-block:: python